 I first read about the Union Pacific train robberies in the MNP through a 1998 article by Phil Garlington of Rancho Costa Nada fame.
 Garlington had laid out the vivid details of criminal exploits and those who attempted to thwart them, relating how mile-long, double-stacked freight cars burdened with consumer goods and merchandise would fall prey to looters within the remote center of the preserve.

-At pre-arranged geographical points, the bandits tossed out the goods where their accomplices waited in rented moving trucks ready to load up the booty—expensive electronics, Nikes, cigarettes, booze, or, if they were particularly unlucky, a boxcar filled with teddy bears.
+At pre-arranged geographical points, the bandits tossed out the goods where their accomplices waited, in rented moving trucks, ready to load up the booty—expensive electronics, Nikes, cigarettes, booze, or, if they were particularly unlucky, a boxcar filled with teddy bears.
 Scattered clothing, empty packaging and other discarded debris were regularly found strewn along the rail lines.
-By the late 1990s the railroad had estimated that it was losing over a million a month from Mojave National Preserve lootings.
+By the late 1990s the railroad had estimated that it was losing over a million dollars a month from Mojave National Preserve lootings.

 A rather amusing related incident shared in a 2008 Los Angeles Times article noted that “75 flat-screen TVs worth more than $225,000” had been spotted during a 2005 aerial search of the area after MNP law enforcement rangers had run into two men sitting in an empty rental moving truck near a rail crossing on a desolate stretch of road.
 Fumbling under the influence of alcohol, the duo couldn’t explain why they were there or how a bag of suspicious white powder happened to be lying within a few feet of their vehicle.
 The two were consequently arrested.
 The powder was determined to be cocaine—possibly a down payment for the botched flat screen heist?
 With heightened security over the past years since this incident was reported, Union Pacific has managed to crack down and curtail these types of robberies from repeating in recent years.